stephensmalley/seabee/docs/docs/logging.md

 When running SeaBee as a daemon, logs will be printed to the journal.

 - test logs: `sudo journalctl -u test_seabee -f`
-- non-test logs: `sudo journalctl -u seabe -f`
+- non-test logs: `sudo journalctl -u seabee -f`